-To contact the Veterans Resource Center or a dedicated Veterans Educational Advisor, call (661) 395-4312 or email firstname.lastname@example.org and you will be directed to a Zoom conference number where you can make an appointment or be provided with a “walk-in” virtual tutoring appointment.
+To contact the Vernon Valenzuela Veterans Resource Center (VRC), a dedicated Veteran Educational Advisor or schedule tutoring, call (661) 395-4312, text (565) 656-3385 or email email@example.com and you will be directed to a Zoom conference number where you can make an appointment or be provided with a “walk-in” virtual tutoring appointment.

 Bakersfield College honors and supports the sacrifices of those who have served in our Nation’s military and is approved as an institution of higher learning for the training of veterans and dependents of veterans who are entitled to educational assistance.
 Services for Veterans include: priority registration, designated veterans counselor, and more.
 Because of special benefits allowed to veterans, enrollment steps are slightly different.
 Please see the following: